wp-plugins/iframe-wrapper/readme.txt

 A small little plugin to embed an auto resizing iframe into a WordPress page or post.

 == Description ==

+**This plugin has been abandoned.
+Because of browser security issues, it never really worked all that well anyway. **

 iframes get a bad wrap, and rightly so in many cases.
 But when you want to embed one website inside of another one in a single step, they're a really easy way to make it work.